 The legacy of the Obama administration means that his coalition is crumbling.
 The record of stagnant wages, shrinking government spending, and no real infrastructural investment is likely to affect Democratic performances in the rustbelt, which Trump is targeting.

 While Trump may be hated for being a bigoted loose cannon, Clinton's weakness is precisely that she's seen as an untrustworthy and coddled establishment hack.

-It is a cliche that Trump's base is "the white working class" - in fact, he draws support from across classes, and the average income of his supporters in the Republican primaries is far higher than that for the population.
-Nonetheless, there is a big chunk of white workers who are supporting Trump.
+It is a the white working class" - in fact, he draws support from across classes, and the average income of his supporters in the Republican primaries is far higher.
+Nonetheless, there is a big chunk of white workers who are supporting Trump. that Trump's base is "

-Currently, even amid the Clinton bounce, Trump is competitive in swing states such as Florida, Ohio, Iowa, and even Pennsylvania, where a rise in racism and economic insecurity could give Trump a way in.
+Currently, even amid the Clinton bounce, Trump is competitive in swing states such as Florida, Ohio, Iowa, and even Pennsylvania, where a could give Trump a way in.
 All of these states went to Obama in 2012, yet they are within a fingernail's reach of being taken by Trump.

 No excitement for Hillary